-Retail outlets, as well as telephone and on-line systems, will be used by passengers to conveniently reload transit products or value onto the reloadable electronic smart cards.
+Retail outlets, as well as telephone and on-line systems will be used by passengers to conveniently reload transit products or value onto the reloadable electronic smart cards.

 As an enhancement to this project, Transit will introduce a single ride token that will be used exclusively for schools and social service agencies.
 The tokens have been produced by the Royal Canadian Mint and have a unique electro-magnetic signature that will be verified by the new fareboxes to prevent counterfeiting.
 The tokens should last a minimum of 10 years.
+Tokens were recently introduced into service on August 4, 2016.